- Download our Moving to Argentina Guide (PDF)

 - Don’t wear a hat indoors

 - Do try the local cuisine.
-Omnivores should be sure to try some of Argentina's famous beef, and the asado (barbecue) is a quintessential Argentine experience and a great way to socialise with locals.
+Omnivores should try some of Argentina’s famous beef, and the asado (barbecue) is a quintessential Argentine experience and a great way to socialise with locals.

-- Don't tip too much.
-Tipping in Argentina is generally around 10 percent, and tipping too much can be seen as showing off
+- Don’t tip excessively.
+Tipping in Argentina is generally around 10 percent in restaurants, and over-tipping can be seen as showing off.

 Further reading